ManuCiao/ms_website/README.md

 sudo systemctl status gunicorn # You should see INACTIVE DEAD
 # Test the socket activation with a curl command
 curl --unix-socket /run/gunicorn.sock localhost
-# Reoad gunicorn
+# Reload gunicorn
 sudo systemctl daemon-reload && sudo systemctl restart gunicorn

 # Create a new server block in nginx
-sudo nano /etc/nginx/sites-available/ms_website And add this:
+sudo nano /etc/nginx/sites-available/ms_website
+# And add this:

 server {
     listen      80;